queer-community-allies/queer-community-allies/index.md

 ---
 title: Welcome
 ---

-## October is National LGBT History Month!

-Read more about the history of October as Pride Month at [Wikipedia LGBTQ History Month](https://en.wikipedia.org/wiki/LGBT_History_Month)!

 ## Stay connected while social distancing!

-#SafeHands #CoronaKindness #BacktoSchool2020 #SafeatSchool #COVID19
+#SafeHands #CoronaKindness #SchoolSafety #COVID19

-- GLBT National Youth Talkline provides telephone, online, and private one-to-one chat and email peer support.
+- [GLBT National Youth Talkline](https://www.glbtonline.org) provides telephone, online, and private one-to-one chat and email peer support.
 This includes weekly youth chat rooms and IM with a peer support volunteer.
-1-800-246-7743 & [https://www.glbtonline.org](https://www.glbtonline.org)
-- Utah Pride Center Youth online support groups for ages 10-14 and 14-20.
-Email youth(at)utahpridecenter(dot)org for a participant ID and access to a group.
-[Follow them online](https://utahpridecenter.org/programs/youth-family-programs/) for more details.
+- [Utah Pride Center Youth online support groups](https://utahpridecenter.org/programs/youth-family-programs/) for ages 10-14 and 14-20.
+Email youth(at)utahpridecenter(dot)org for more.
 - Encircle is doing live group meets!
 Check out their YouTube channel for videos and follow them online for updates.
 - TrevorText, confidential text message with a Trevor counselor, text START to 678678.
+- Other help?
+Domestic Abuse?
+Housing?
+Legal?
+Food?
+One place to start is [Utah211](https://211utah.org).

 ## 10 Ways to Be an Ally & a Friend (from GLAAD)